 For some people, the biggest concern about varicose veins is the way they look.
-However, a recent study suggests a possible link between varicose veins and more serious health problems involving blood clots in the deeper veins of your legs.
+But there are possible links between varicose veins and serious health problems involving blood clots in the deeper veins of your legs.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Douglas Joseph, DO, Director of Cleveland Clinic’s Vascular Medicine Outpatient Department, gives his take on the study’s findings and offers his best advice on how to limit the impact of varicose veins and when you should be concerned.
+Douglas Joseph, DO, Director of Cleveland Clinic’s Vascular Medicine Outpatient Department, offers his best advice on how to limit the impact of varicose veins and when you should be concerned.

 Risk factors include: